JLB2459/Similar-Login/README.md

 # practice

-A new Flutter project.
+A new Flutter project known as Similar login.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is based on Linio app, exactly their login.

 A few resources to get you started if this is your first Flutter project: